The difference between an amateur and a professional web developer

 I can completely understand this view, it’s human nature and it applies to so many disciplines.
 But there’s a huge gap between a common Amateur and a Pro.
 I like to remind business owners of this fact, with a comparison to the sport of Grid Iron.

-I then don’t really have to spell out the vast difference with the gap between an amateur and a pro when it comes to web development.
-Particularly when one considers the salary gap that exists between a pro and an amateur with sport.
+I then don’t really have to spell out the vast difference in the gap between an amateur and a pro when it comes to web development.
+Particularly when one considers the salary gap that exists between a pro and an amateur in sport.

 On the Internet, nobody knows you're a dog

 Back when I started out online in the mid-90s, one of my favourite adages was “On the Internet, nobody knows you're a dog.”